-- More than 30 policy changes; - Extensive sexual assault training for Volunteers and staff; - New clearly defined procedures for mitigating and responding to sexual assault, including procedures that provide enhanced services and reporting options for Volunteers who are sexually assaulted; - An internal campaign to raise awareness of sexual assault; and - Monitoring and evaluation of the SARRR program to improve effectiveness.
+- More than 30 policy changes; - Extensive sexual assault training for Volunteers and staff; - Clearly defined procedures for mitigating and responding to sexual assault, including procedures that provide enhanced services and reporting options for Volunteers who are sexually assaulted; - An internal campaign to raise awareness of sexual assault; and - Monitoring and evaluation of the SARRR program to improve effectiveness.

-The agency is also incorporating the topic of sexual assault risk reduction and response into all major training events for both staff and volunteers.
+The agency has also incorporated the topic of sexual assault risk reduction and response into all major training events for both staff and volunteers.